911321 Field course soil ecology

 The course consists of soil and site descriptions, soil sampling, laboratorial soil analysis and data analysis.
-During a 3 day field trip to the University Forest Centre in Rosalia, the students will learn how to describe and sample a soil profile and combine theoretical and practical aspects of site descriptions to understand biotic and abiotic factors controlling soil development.
+The students will learn how to describe and sample a soil profile and combine theoretical and practical aspects of site descriptions to understand biotic and abiotic factors controlling soil development.

 Soil profiles and soil samples will be taken along transects with different tree communities and hydrological conditions to analyse physical, chemical and biological soil properties.
 Analysed parameters will be soil moisture, soil density, root content, stone content, pH, carbonate, nitrate, ammonia, biomass and respiration.
-Analysis will be conducted directly in the field and in the BOKU study centre in Rosalia.
+Analysis will be conducted directly in the field and in the BOKU laboratory.

 The combination of various methodological approaches will connect topics as impact of tree stands and moisture condition on nutrient dynamics, which might be altered under predicted changed climatic conditions.

 - Objective (expected results of study and acquired competences)